Just Tammy

-Just Tammy is the twentieth studio album by American country music singer-songwriter Tammy Wynette.
+Just Tammy is a studio album by American country music singer-songwriter Tammy Wynette.
 It was released on June 11, 1979, by Epic Records.

 Commercial performance

 The album peaked at No. 25 on the Billboard Country Albums chart.
 The album's first single, "They Call It Making Love", peaked at No. 6 on the Billboard Country Singles chart, and the album's second single, "No One Else in the World", peaked at No. 7.

 Track listing

 Personnel

 Adapted from the album liner notes.